skip to content

 There are many shades of grey when it comes to spotting social washing.
 First, it’s important to consider the motivations behind the company’s efforts.
 Is the company taking initiatives that are genuine attempts to make a positive social impact, or is it simply trying to use its activities as a way to improve public image?
 If the motivation appears questionable, look into whether or not they have achieved any tangible results in terms of environmental or social good.
 Additionally, check to see if their efforts are transparent and externally verified so you know they are genuine.
 Finally, ask yourself if the company is engaging in self-promotion through its CSR activities.
 Companies should be aware of how they present their CSR efforts, as too much promotion can put a negative spin on the company’s efforts.

-By doing your research and considering the motivation of companies, you should be able to spot social washing and make sure your money is going to companies that are genuinely committed to making a positive social impact.
+By doing your research and considering the motivation of companies, you should be able to spot suspicious behaviour and make sure your money is going to companies that are genuinely committed to making a positive social impact.
 What is their ESG score?

 FAQ